|

 Some sporting clays shooting stands were toppled as were a few trees and garbage cans.

-I spent a couple hours tracking down and retrieving the plastic lids for our trash barrels, picking up wind strewn garbage and righting toppled tables.
-At the same time some great club volunteers made minor repairs to target stands on the rifle range and made a temporary repair to the lattice windbreak on Clays Station G.
+I spent a couple hours tracking down and retrieving the plastic lids for our trash barrels, picking up some wind strewn garbage and righting toppled tables.
+At the same time some wonderful club volunteers made minor repairs to target stands on the rifle range and made a temporary repair to the lattice windbreak on Clays Station G.

 Our mostly full garbage dumpster was pushed back about four feet during the storm!